Cheyenne Mountain Zoo: Conservation

 The zoo breeds endangered animals such as black-footed ferrets, Wyoming toads and Mexican gray wolves.
 The zoo participates in over 30 Species Survival Plan programs.

 In particular, Cheyenne Mountain Zoo has had unique success breeding black-footed ferrets and 647 kits have been born "on the mountain" as of 2024.

 The zoo financially supports multiple field conservation programs through Quarters for Conservation which allows guests to choose what programs they want to support.
-The zoo recently reached $2 million raised through the program since 2008.
+It began in 2008, and the zoo raised over $2 million in the following decade.
 It also participates in the Panama Amphibian Rescue and Conservation project along with the Houston Zoo, the Smithsonian Tropical Research Institute, the Smithsonian Conservation Biology Institute, and Zoo New England to release endangered amphibian species back to the wild.